cocobuddakisses/Salary-Comparison-Hypothesis-Test/README.md

-# 📂 Data Analyst vs. Software Engineer Salary Comparison
+# 📂 Data Scientist vs. Software Engineer Salary Comparison
-This project tests whether Data Analysts and Software Engineers earn the same average salary using data from a kaggle dataset.
+This project tests whether Data Scientists and Software Engineers earn the same average salary using data from Kaggle.
 It combines Python statistical analysis and a clear Power BI dashboard to communicate the results.
 The Kaggle dataset can be found in the data folder or https://www.kaggle.com/datasets/mohithsairamreddy/salary-data

 ## ✅ Project Goal